megan-henry0/SQL/0_README.md

 # SQL

-This repository includes projects and challenges from online coursework including Khan Academy, Treehouse, and SQLBolt.
+This repository includes projects and challenges from online coursework including Khan Academy, Treehouse, Maven Analytics, and SQLBolt.